himanushi/react-shorthands/README.md

   extend: tailwindcssSettings,
   shorthands: {
     jCenter: { justifyContent: "center" },
+    // $1 is the argument passed to the shorthand
     w: { width: "$1" },
     px: { paddingLeft: "$1", paddingRight: "$1" },
   },